-4.5 Conservation and Demand Management
+4.5 Demand-Side Management

-CDM is a clean and cost-effective resource for helping to meet Ontario's electricity needs.
-Ontario benefits from approximately 22 TWh of annual energy savings from CDM measures implemented from 2006 to 2021.
-These savings can be attributed to conservation and demand management programs and improved building codes and equipment standards regulations.
-CDM has made a significant contribution to electricity service in Ontario and have been an integral part of reliable and sustainable electricity system in the province.
+Electricity demand-side management (eDSM) helps to meet Ontario's electricity needs.
+Ontario benefits from approximately 25 TWh of annual energy savings from eDSM measures implemented from 2006 to 2023.
+These savings can be attributed to DSM programs and improved building codes and equipment standards regulations.
+EDSM has made a significant contribution to electricity service in Ontario and has been an integral part of reliable and sustainable electricity system in the province.
 New savings are forecasted separately by programs and regulations.

-4.5.1 CDM Programs
+4.5.1 eDSM Programs

-CDM programs have been funded and/or delivered by the IESO and predecessor organizations since 2006 based on committed provincial government program framework funding policy.
-Demand savings from programs delivered in the past have been verified with expected finite persistence lives and it is assumed that in the post committed framework period starting in 2025, that CDM program frameworks will continued to be delivered through the end of the outlook period.
+EDSM programs have been funded and/or delivered by the IESO and predecessor organizations since 2006 based on committed provincial government program framework funding policy.
+Demand savings from programs delivered in the past have been verified with expected finite persistence lives.
+At the time of developing the APO forecast, it was assumed that in the post committed framework period starting in 2025, new eDSM frameworks will continue to be delivered.

-4.5.1.1 CDM Programs - Historical Frameworks
+4.5.1.1 Historical Programs

-Historical CDM program frameworks that continue to deliver savings include: 1) the 2019-2020 Interim Framework for the delivery of Energy Efficiency Programs; 2) the 2015-2019 Conservation First Framework; Industrial Accelerator Programs and their respective wind-downs; and 3) earlier conservation program frameworks.
+Historical DSM program frameworks that continue to deliver savings include: 1) the 2019-2020 Interim Framework for the delivery of Energy Efficiency Programs; 2) the 2015-2020 Conservation First Framework; Industrial Accelerator Programs and their respective winddowns; and 3) earlier conservation program frameworks.

-4.5.1.2 CDM Programs - Current Frameworks
+4.5.1.2 Current Frameworks

-Current CDM program frameworks are forecasted distinctly based on the following program designs and funding sources.
+Current eDSM program frameworks are forecasted distinctly based on the following program designs and funding sources.